Chapter 11 - Bankruptcy Basics

 The Disclosure Statement

 Generally, the debtor (or any plan proponent) must file and get court approval of a written disclosure statement before there can be a vote on the plan of reorganization.
 The disclosure statement must provide "adequate information" concerning the affairs of the debtor to enable the holder of a claim or interest to make an informed judgment about the plan.
 11 U.S.C. § 1125.
 In a small business case, however, the court may determine that the plan itself contains adequate information and that a separate disclosure statement is unnecessary.
 11 U.S.C. § 1125(f).
+A disclosure statement is not required in a subchapter V case unless otherwise ordered by the court for cause.
+11 U.S.C. § 1181(b).
 After the disclosure statement is filed, the court must hold a hearing to determine whether the disclosure statement should be approved.
 Acceptance or rejection of a plan usually cannot be solicited until the court has first approved the written disclosure statement.
 11 U.S.C. § 1125(b).
 An exception to this rule exists if the initial solicitation of the party occurred before the bankruptcy filing, as would be the case in so-called "prepackaged" bankruptcy plans (i.e., where the debtor negotiates a plan with significant creditor constituencies before filing for bankruptcy).
 Continued post-filing solicitation of such parties is not prohibited.
 After the court approves the disclosure statement, the debtor or proponent of a plan can begin to solicit acceptances of the plan, and creditors may also solicit rejections of the plan.

 Acceptance of the Plan of Reorganization